STAT545-UBC-students/hw02-singhg53/hw02-singhg53.md

     ## [1] 6

+This shows us that there are six columns in the dataset.

-Let’s check how many rows are in the data set using the `nrow` function
+Let’s check how many rows are in the data set using the `nrow` function:

 ``` r
 nrow(gapminder)
 ```

     ## [1] 1704

+We can conclude there are 1704 rows in this dataset.

 We can use the `dim` function to tell us the size or the exent of the data